robertmuth/Cwerg/quick_start_user.md

   Note: you may need to install the `git` package first

-* The compiler driver will then be available at `Cwerg/cwereg.py` Run this to build hello work:
+* The compiler driver will then be available at `Cwerg/cwerg.py`.
+  Run this to build hello world:

   `Cwerg/cwerg.py -be py -fe py Cwerg/FE/TestData/hello_world_test.cw hello.exe`